shvmpz05/alx-system_engineering-devops/0x00-shell_basics/README.md

 2- Script to take you to home directory
 3- Script to list files long method
 4- Script to list more files and hidden ones
+5- Script to list display user and grou ids